data-atelier/2020-Big-Contest-Champion-League/README.md

 Our team, data atelier, took the pledge to participate in the champion league track.
 There, we solved a sales forecasting task for a home shopping company in the country.

-We, unfortunately, didn't get to win the medals, however, we did make it to the finalist, ranking in top 16 out of 500+ participants.
+We, unfortunately, didn't get to win the medals, however, we did make it to the finalist, ranking in top 16 out of 500+ participants (Top 3%).

 After the competition, our team decided to share our approach & scripts here in the hope that we could be of any help for all the data science enthusiasts out there. 😉